aavieux/portfolio-s3/README.md

 4. Code Review Tools:
     Code review tools facilitate peer code reviews, allowing developers to collaboratively review code changes, provide feedback, and ensure adherence to coding standards.
 For this purpouse I used github.
     Combined with Git it gives the developer the most common  way of version control of a project.
+I chose Git, because Git is one of the best version control tools that is available in the present market.

 <img src="./images/Screenshot_3.png" alt="github" style="max-width:100%;max-height:78%" />